astroboy7531/GK-docusaurus/docs/5/c.md

 # i.
 Galactic Berry

 Galactic Berry is the in-game currency of Galactic Kingdom.
-It will first be a token on Solana but soon it will be on all the main blockchains desired by our community.
+It will be a token on chain.

 As exposed earlier,  $GB will be heavily taxed to ensure a continuous enjoyable experience for all players at all times.